Askaniy/TrueColorTools/ReadMe.md

 TCT uses filter sensitivity profiles for accurate spectrum restoration.
 They are provided by the [SVO Filter Profile Service](http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php) and stored [here](/filters).
 To replenish the database, select a filter on the site, select the "ascii" data file and place it in the folder.
 You need also specify the wavelength unit (usually ångströms, so you get the `.datA` extension).
 If you see "Detector Type: **P**hoton counter" in the filter description there (instead of "Energy counter", which we need) you need to add `P` to the extension.
 (Do not edit the [V band filter](filters/Generic_Bessell.V.dat), it is needed for the program to work.)

 Short help on the UBVRI photometric system implementations:
-- `Generic_Johnson` takes into account the sensitivity of photomultiplier tubes, mostly affected on R and I bands.
+- `Generic/Johnson` takes into account the sensitivity of photomultiplier tubes, mostly affected on R and I bands.
 Use **only** if the measurements were actually taken on a PMT.
-- `Generic_Cousins` contains only R and I bands.
+- `Generic/Cousins` contains only R and I bands.
 Can be used directly with the U, B, V from the Johnson system, but the error is expected to be large.
-- `Generic_Bessell` is actually Johnson—Cousins system for CCD receivers.
+- `Generic/Bessell` is actually Johnson—Cousins system for CCD receivers.
 Recommended by default.

 ## Acknowledgements